theshoebruh/react-native-package-02/README.md

-# react-native-awesome-library
+# react-native-wunderwheel

-an awsome library for react native
+A library for react native that allows you to create a wheel of fortune with customizable segments.

 ## Installation

 ```sh
 npm install react-native-awesome-library
 ```

+or if you

 ## Usage